Knife Maker's Mark for Jay Fisher Knives

 Thank You

 I hope that this page helps others define, understand, and respect the labor and artwork of not only me and my contemporaries, but other artists in our modern world.
-There is a distinct lack of conversation about these critical issues, and I believe it is because the Internet in its form has only been around for a dozen years or so.
+There is a distinct lack of conversation about these critical issues, and I believe it is because the Internet in its form has only been around for a 20 years or so.
 As more people confront the very substantial issues of copyright and protections, it is my hope that I have offered some answers they can use.

 I encourage you to create your own intellectual property, and to respect the intellectual property of others!